 Q: What do I have to do to receive accommodations?

-A: Students must self-disclose, completed application, and provide documentation to Accessibility Services prior to any accommodation(s) being approved.
+A: Students must self-disclose, complete an application, and provide documentation to ACCESS Services prior to any accommodation(s) being approved.

 Q: Is there a fee for services for the disabled?

-A: There is no fee to access Accessibility Services
+A: There is no fee to access ACCESS Services.

 Q: What are some typical accommodations that I may receive?

-A: All accommodations are based on a case by case basis.
-Some general accommodations include: Extra time for exams, test room accommodations, books on audio/alternate format, etc.
+A: All accommodations are based on a case-by-case basis.
+Some general accommodations include: Extra time for exams, test room accommodations, alternate media, etc.